-Wk Date Торіс Readings Introduction to Industrial Relations 1 May 10-16 What is Industrial Relations?
+Wk Date Торіс Introduction to Industrial Relations 1 Sept 6-8 What is Industrial Relations?
 Is it relevant in your work/life?
-Chapter 1 A framework for analyzing Industrial Relations 2 May 17-23 What are the legal, economic, social, and political factors influencing Industrial Relations?
-Chapter 2 Perspectives that shape Industrial Relations 3 May 24-30 Does everyone look at Industrial Relations the same way and, if not, how does that affect outcomes?
-Chapter 3 Who is an "employee" and why does it matter?
-4 May 31- June 6 Employeeworkerthe same thing?
-Chapter 4 June 7-13 An intro to the collective bargaining regime and the Canadian labour movement 5 How did the law treat collective workers' activities before and after CB legislation?
-Chapter 5 A brief history of labour and the law 6 June 14-20 How did our current labour law and CB regime come about?
+A framework for analyzing Industrial Relations 2 Sept 11-15 What are the legal, economic, social, and political factors influencing Industrial Relations?
+Perspectives that shape Industrial Relations 3 Sept 18-22 Does everyone look at Industrial Relations the same way and, if not, how does that affect outcomes?
+Who is an "employee" and why does it matter?
+4 Sept 25-29 Employeeworkerthe same thing?
+Chapter 4 An intro to the collective bargaining regime and the Canadian labour movement 5 Oct 2-6 How did the law treat collective workers' activities before and after CB legislation?
+Chapter 5 Oct 7-13 No class for us this week (Fall Reading Week) A brief history of labour and the law 6 Oct 16-20 How did our current labour law and CB regime come about?
 What role did workers play, and how did employers and government respond to workers' early efforts to organize and establish regulation to protect them (us!) at work?
-Midterm Exam (worth 30%) Sunday, June 20 th at 7-10pm online Chapter 6 (Chapters 1-6) June 21-27 Summer Reading Week June 22-25

-Unions Part 1: Reasons to join, effects on business, and the unionization process 7 June 28- July 4 Should unions be revitalized?
+Chapter 6 Midterm Quiz (worth 30%) CI Monday, October 23 rd @ 9am-12pm online Alternative: Sunday, October 22 nd @ 7-10pm online Chapters 1-6 Unions Part 1: Reasons to join, effects on business, and the unionization process 7 Oct 23-27 Should unions be revitalized?
 What have unions done, and what role do they continue to play in society?
 How are unions formed - from organizing campaign to certification (and decertification)?
-Chapters 7 & 8 8 July 5-11 Unions Part 2: Unfair labour practices and the regulation of unions What employees/employers can and cannot do along the way Chapters 9 & 14 Collective bargaining and the collective agreement 9 July 12-18 Agreements are being collectively bargained all around you - York U, elementary schools, professional sports, international trade agreements, perhaps even in your workplace.
+Chapters 7 & 8 •

+8 Oct 30- Nov 3 Unions Part 2: Unfair labour practices and the regulation of unions What employees/employers can and cannot do along the way 9 Nov 6-10 Collective bargaining and the collective agreement Agreements are being collectively bargained all around you - York U, elementary schools, professional sports, international trade agreements, perhaps even in your workplace.
 Who are the parties to CB, and what happens before, during and after CB?
 What is a collective agreement, what is included in it, how is it administered, and what happens when it is violated?
-Chapters 10 & 12 Strikes, lockouts, and dispute resolution 10 July 19-25 What happens when the parties in collective bargaining are unable to reach an agreement?
-Chapters 11 & 13 Public sector labour relations 11 July 26- Aug 1 What would happen if workers in essential services (e.g., nurses, police, firefighters) went on strike for a week?
+10 Nov 13-17 Strikes, lockouts, and dispute resolution What happens when the parties in collective bargaining are unable to reach an agreement?
+11 Nov 20-24 Public sector labour relations What would happen if workers in essential services (e.g., nurses, police, firefighters) went on strike for a week?
 How does one balance the need to protect the safety of communities and allowing workers to exercise their rights?
-Chapter 15 Labour rights as human rights 12 Aug 2-8 How does the Canadian Charter of Rights and Freedoms influence the work law subsystem?
-How do we balance the competing interests of participating in global trade without weakening domestic laws (i.e., negatively impacting workers)?
-Chapters 16 & 17 Final Exam (worth 60%) TBD Exam Period (Aug12-19) at 7-10pm online (Chapter 7-17)
+Chapter 15 12 Nov 27- Dec 1 the work law subsystem?
+How do we balance the competing Final Exam (worth 60%) TBD Exam Period (Dec 7-20) (Chapter 7-17)